neringabickmore/art-i-al/README.md

 ```

+**Read more about how to set up the Stripe keys in the [Stripe Documentation](https://stripe.com/docs/keys)*

 If you plan to make your repository public, ensure you add `.env` file to `.gitignore` before committing.

-4. If your IDE terminal, migrate the models to create the database using the following commands:
+1. If your IDE terminal, migrate the models to create the database using the following commands:

 ```terminal
 python manage.py makemigrations